 b.
 What percentage of children and adolescents with T2DM return to normal glycemia or glucose tolerance or to the prediabetes range (without intervention), and over what time frame?

 c.
 How does this differ by baseline hemoglobin (Hb) A1c level, fasting glucose level, or glucose tolerance?

 2. a.
-Does screening for prediabetes or T2DM change the intermediate outcomes of hemoglobin A1c, fasting plasma glucose, or 2-hour glucose tolerance test results, subclinical retinopathy, microalbuminuria, or subclinical neuropathy for children and adolescents?
+Does screening for prediabetes or T2DM change the intermediate outcomes of HbA1c level, fasting plasma glucose level, 2-hour glucose tolerance test results, subclinical retinopathy, microalbuminuria, or subclinical neuropathy for children and adolescents?

 b.
-Do interventions for children and adolescents with screen-detected or recently diagnosed T2DM or prediabetes change the intermediate outcomes of hemoglobin A1c, fasting plasma glucose, or 2-hour glucose tolerance test results, subclinical retinopathy, microalbuminuria, or subclinical neuropathy?
+Do interventions for children and adolescents with screen-detected or recently diagnosed T2DM or prediabetes change the intermediate outcomes of HbA1c level, fasting plasma glucose level, 2-hour glucose tolerance test results, subclinical retinopathy, microalbuminuria, or subclinical neuropathy?

 3. a.
-Do interventions for (or does knowledge of) prediabetes change BMI, weight, or healthy behaviors?
+Do interventions for (or does knowledge of) prediabetes change body mass index, weight, or healthy behaviors?

 b.
-Do interventions for (or does knowledge of) T2DM change BMI, weight, or healthy behaviors?
+Do interventions for (or does knowledge of) T2DM change body mass index, weight, or healthy behaviors?

-4. What is the frequency of agreement among screening tests (hemoglobin A1c, fasting plasma glucose, and 2-hour glucose tolerance) for prediabetes and T2DM?
+4. What is the frequency of agreement among screening tests (HbA1c level, fasting plasma glucose level, and 2-hour glucose tolerance test) for prediabetes and T2DM?

 5. Are there risk assessment tools that are feasible for use in primary care settings, accurately predict the risk of prediabetes or T2DM for children and adolescents, and have been externally validated in U.S. populations?